shadow/shadow/docs/semver.md

 - File and directory names in Shadow's data directory ([`general.data_directory`](shadow_config_spec.md#generaldata_directory)) will not change.
-- The PID numbering (the values and their order) will not change.
 - Support for any of Shadow's [supported platforms](supported_platforms.md) will not be dropped, unless those platforms no longer receive free updates and support from the distribution's developer.